stacks-network/stacks-core/README.md

 **Hints**

-Most of the default config options are sounds.
+Most of the default config options are sound.
 However, there are a few to be aware of:

 * When prompted for a `server` and `port`, fill in the host and port